divinemamgai/ProjectRed/README.md

 # ProjectRed
 A JavaScript based Game [Engine], under development.
+I started working on it because I wanted to make a game on HTML5.
+I looked at various engines but instead of using the pre-built engines I wanted to challenge myself and have some fun at the same time.

 ### Current Features :